wbugenis/pizza-code-challenge/README.md

 Create a form to update a Restaurant with:

 - a text input for the name (with the current name already displayed)
-- a text input for the address
+- a text input for the address (with the current address value displayed)
 - a list of Pizzas, with a checkbox for each one
 - a submit button